top of page

 ALTITUDE

 San Miguel sits at a higher elevation, so you may feel it slightly when walking uphill or the first day.
+Bring comfortable walking shoes.

 NOISE